Grand Chalet: The Balthus era

 Setsuko, Comtesse Klossowska de Rola, in front of the Grand Chalet in 2018 (south side), wearing a traditional kimono.
 "All the wood reminded me of a traditional Japanese house", Setusko's first impression when she saw the Grand Chalet in 1976.

-In 1976, Balthasar Klossowski de Rola, called Balthus, acquired the Grand Chalet.
-He acquired the Grand Chalet all-inclusive, meaning with a large portion of its inventory.
-Some of the furniture and furnishings still in the Grand Chalet today originate from the hotel's former inventory.
+In 1976, Balthus acquired the Grand Chalet with a large portion of its inventory.
 Balthus bought the house from the last hotelier of the Grand Chalet, Antoine Devenish.
 He was a legendary host who organised excursions and costume parties for his guests and even went skiing with them.
-However, the Grand Chalet's hotel operations were no longer up to date.
-There were only two hotel rooms with private bathrooms.
-The other hotel guests had to share a bathroom on the ground floor.
-Major investments would have been necessary.
-In addition, Antoine Devenish's health was not the best.
-Furthermore, none of his three children wanted to succeed him as hotelier.
-One of his children is the photographer Sebastian Devenish.
+However, the Grand Chalet's hotel operations were out of date.
+There were only two hotel rooms with private bathrooms; other hotel guests had to share a bathroom on the ground floor.
+Major investments were needed, Devenish's health was not the best, and his children (one of whom is the photographer Sebastian Devenish) were not interested in taking over the business.
 For these reasons, Antoine Devenish decided to sell the Grand Chalet.
 Antoine Devenish was the third owner after the family Henchoz had sold the Grand Chalet in 1875.

-It was decided in one second.
-We came for tea and we just remained.
+"It was decided in one second.
+We came for tea and we just remained."